- Competitive Analysis

 But let’s be real—the chances of a homebuyer stumbling across your company or your properties and becoming a lifelong customer are slim to none (sorry).
 If you really want to increase leads and sell more homes, your real estate firm needs to—literally—pop up in front of a homebuyer’s face at the moment they’re searching for properties.
 It’s doable, and how you do it is with real estate SEO.

-Below you’ll find a guide to succeeding with real estate SEO—including five foolproof strategies to make your real estate website rank higher in search results, curated from our very own real estate SEO experts:
+Below you’ll find a guide to succeeding with real estate SEO—including six foolproof strategies and real estate SEO tips to make your website rank higher in search results, curated from our very own real estate SEO experts:

 - Make your website mobile-friendly, fast, and secure